Product Design · UX Research · Game Design · Full-Stack Engineering

 This thing's still growing.

 The target?
 First 100 real users.
 College students ages 17–20 who already have lo-fi running while they study.
-If I can make them close one other tab and open Ehoro Village instead, I've won.
+If we can make them close one other tab and open Ehoro Village instead, we've won.

-Vanilla JS Supabase PostgreSQL Game Design UI/UX Glassmorphism AI-Assisted Dev Lo-Fi Yoruba Culture
+Product Design UX Research Supabase PostgreSQL Game Design Information Architecture AI-Assisted Dev Lo-Fi Yoruba Culture